Best bean-to-cup coffee machines of 2024 in the UK — reviewed and ranked by the Ideal Home team

 You can adjust the grind and also the length of coffee shots with this machine.
 If you want a longer drink you can top it up with hot water from the wand or hold one of the brewing buttons down to make the shot longer or shorter.
 And its pre-brewing system wets the dose of coffee for a richer extraction, releasing oils to maximise aroma and depth.

-We found the light-up touch controls on the top hard to see in bright sunlight from the skylight above.
+The light-up touch controls on the top can be hard to see in bright sunlight.
 The steam wand also works at quite an awkward angle if you're really serious about your lattes.
 However, this coffee maker is hard to fault regarding bangs (beans?) for your buck.

 Our Beko CEG5311X Bean to Cup Coffee Machine review has the full details.